Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Embedded Validation and Numerical Profiling

-\begin{example}[Automotive lane keeping via kinematic bicycle model] Consider an autonomous vehicle governed by a kinematic bicycle model with wheelbase $\ell_w>0$.
-Let $x=[p_x,\,p_y,\,\psi,\,v]^\rmT\in\BBR^4$ denote the state comprising position, heading, and speed, and let $u=[a,\,\delta]^\rmT\in\BBR^2$ denote the acceleration and steering inputs.
-The continuous-time dynamics~\eqref{eq:dynamics} take the form
+\begin{example}[Automotive lane keeping via kinematic bicycle model] Consider an autonomous vehicle governed by a kinematic bicycle model with wheelbase $\ell_w>0$~\cite{rajamani2012vehicle}.
+Let $x=[p_x,\,p_y,\,\psi,\,v]^\rmT\in\BBR^4$ denote the state comprising position, heading, and speed.
+The physical inputs are the longitudinal acceleration $a$ and the front steering angle $\delta$, which enters the heading dynamics through $\dot\psi=(v/\ell_w)\tan\delta$.
+Since $\tan(\cdot)$ is a bijection on $(-\pi/2,\pi/2)$, we adopt the exact input transformation $u\triangleq[a,\,\tan\delta]^\rmT\in\BBR^2$, which renders the model control-affine without approximation; the physical steering command is recovered as $\delta=\arctan u_{(2)}$.
+The continuous-time dynamics~\eqref{eq:dynamics} then take the form